PARTYMANX/partymod-thps2/README.md

 # PARTYMOD for THPS2
-This is a patch for THPS2 (original release) to improve its input handling as well as smooth out a few other parts of the PC port.
+This is a patch for THPS2 (original release) to improve its input handling as well as smooth out a few other issues in its PC port.
 The patch is designed to keep the game as original as possible, and leave its files unmodified.

 ## 🎉 PARTYMOD 🎉